Benton County sheriff's deputy dies of covid-19

 Benton County Coroner Daniel Oxford confirmed Pierson's covid-related death Friday.
 Pierson, 39, was from Rogers, Oxford said.

-Pierson died at Mercy Medical Center in Rogers, Oxford said.
-It was the 326th covid-related death in the county this year, he said.
+Pierson died at Mercy Medical Center in Rogers; it was the 326th covid-related death in the county this year, the coroner said.

-Pierson had worked at the Sheriff's Office since 2012, said Lt.
-Shannon Jenkins, Sheriff's Office spokeswoman.
+Pierson had worked at the sheriff's office since 2012, said Lt.
+Shannon Jenkins, an agency spokeswoman.
 He was assigned to the Judicial Division and worked security at the County Administration Building in downtown Bentonville.

 Pierson is at least the second law enforcement officer in as many months from the county to die of covid-19.
 Officer Christopher Cummins of the Bella Vista Police Department died at the age of 38 on Oct.
 23.